2017 Year In Los Cabos Real Estate

 Carol S. Billups, Cabo Realty Pros

-How’s the market?
-It’s a question I’m frequently asked, and that I love to answer.
-In particular, looking at the year in review is a great way to take a snapshot look at trends.
-So here are some of the highlights of real estate ’16, but first let’s get past the usual disclaimers.
-The statistics I’m presenting here were taken from the FLEX MLS system, which is the official system used by the real estate community in Baja Sur.
+Here are some of the highlights of real estate ’17, but first let’s get past the usual disclaimers.
+The statistics I’m presenting here were taken from the FLEX MLS system, which is the official multiple listing service used by the real estate community in Baja Sur.
 Although it is used state-wide I limited the data to the cities of San Jose del Cabo, Cabo San Lucas, and the tourist corridor that connects them.
 The corridor is split into two sections, roughly in the middle with eastern half creatively entitled “San Jose Corridor” and its western counterpart known as the Cabo Corridor.
-Although the data is considered reliable, there may be some ommissions due to agent input error.
-For this report ‘sold’ will refer to closed sales in which the property has changed hands.
-We might also reference ‘pending’ deals in which an offer has been accepted but the sale is not complete.
-All data was collected on December 30, 2016 covered the calendar year 2016.
+Although the data is considered reliable, there may be some omissions due to agent input error.
+For this report ‘sold’ will refer to closed sales in which the property has officially changed hands.
+We might also reference ‘pending’ deals in which an offer has been accepted but the sale process is not complete.
+All data was collected on December 29, 2017 and covered the calendar year 2017.
 So, disclaimers done let’s look at that data.

 Carol Billups is Broker/Owner of Cabo Realty Pros, a full service real estate agency in Cabo San Lucas.
-Their website is www.caborealtypros.com.
+She has been working with buyers and sellers for over 17 years and still thinks hers is the best job on earth.
+She is the real estate columnist for Los Cabos Magazine and a frequent contributor to this site.
+Her website is www.caborealtypros.com.
 She can also be reached at firstname.lastname@example.org or by phone at 044-624-147-7541 or (760) 481-7694 from the US or Canada.